 As a society, our cold and callous indifference to grief, including the suffering of children who lose a sibling or parent(s); parents who lose a child or children; those who lose a partner or children; and people of all ages who experience multiple losses, is terrifying.

 Our current legal system cruelly grants each of us only three days of unpaid leave after the death of a partner, spouse, or child.
 Fortunately, many individuals do acknowledge the devastation of grief and are supportive.
 We all grieve differently.
 Working is an emotional salve for many, but not all.
 Where is our compassion and insight into the ravages of grief?

 Our dying oceans cry out for our care and attention.

-Compassionate fish harvesting and farming of seaweed and shellfish will benefit our wonderful harvesters who work in every phase of our critically important seafood industry.
+Compassionate fish harvesting and farming seaweed and shellfish will benefit our wonderful harvesters working in every phase of our critically important seafood industry.

-Compassion and the joy of eating wonderful wild fish calls all of us to save our wild fish, our mighty rivers, and our magnificent ocean.
+Compassion and the joy of eating wonderful wild fish call all of us to save our wild fish, our mighty rivers, and our magnificent oceans.

 Human nature is complex.
 In 2021, we know all human babies are born with an infinite capacity for compassion and kindness.
 We know compassion and kindness are infectious.
 Sadly, we also know humans are born with a seemingly infinite capacity for abuse and cruelty.
 In which direction we head is our choice.